gregjoy1/redical/docs/commands/rdcl.evt_set.md

 Example: `TRANSP:TRANSPARENT`

 ##### [`TZID` property](https://datatracker.ietf.org/doc/html/rfc5545#section-3.8.3.1)
-This property specifies the text value that uniquely identifies the "VTIMEZONE" calendar component in the scope of an iCalendar object.
+This property specifies the text value that uniquely identifies the "VTIMEZONE" calendar event in the scope of an iCalendar object.

 Example: `TZID:America/New_York`